Supporting neurodivergent members

 There are proactive and reactive adjustments that can remove barriers for neurodivergent members.
 Proactive adjustments are made in advance to ensure guiding is accessible.
 Reactive adjustments are made to remove barriers for individuals as things progress or change.

-- Considering your environment.
-Is there appropriate lighting, noise levels and a quiet space available?
+- Create a calm environment with appropriate lighting, noise levels and a quiet space.

-- Making sure you communicate clearly, using plain language, avoiding jargon and speaking in short sentences.
+- Use clear, plain language, speak in short sentences, and avoid jargon.
 Learn more about inclusive language and communication.

-- Changing the activities or the way you do something.
+- Change the activity or the way you do something.
 Try to provide choice, transparency and flexibility with any neurodivergent member being clear about what is possible and why.

 - Changing the physical or sensory environment.
 Remember barriers can relate to any of the senses and sometimes a change to the environment will be necessary.